could be Buffalo's crossing the platte

 Adjoining room was reception room and card room for those who wanted to play whist

-Hosted by two Kearney society couple
+Hosted by two Kearney society couples

 50 couples attended